sjadams5331/MedNet-Enterprise-Lab/01-MedNet-ActiveDirectory/05-domain-joined-workstations.md

 # Domain-Joined Workstations

-> Three departmental endpoints — clinical, administrative, and IT — joined to `mednet.lab` and authenticating against the domain controller, establishing the workstation fleet that every downstream module is demonstrated against.
+> Three departmental endpoints (clinical, administrative, and IT) joined to `mednet.lab` and authenticating against the domain controller, establishing the workstation fleet that every downstream module is demonstrated against.

 ## Overview

 A directory service is only as meaningful as the endpoints that consume it.
 This document records the three workstations provisioned in MedNet and confirms each is a fully joined member of the `mednet.lab` domain, authenticating its assigned persona against `dc01.mednet.lab` and receiving the policies catalogued in [04-security-hardening.md](04-security-hardening.md).

 The intent here is scoped deliberately.
-This module establishes that the fleet **exists**, is **centrally authenticated**, and is **policy-managed** — the prerequisites for everything else in MedNet.
+This module establishes that the fleet **exists**, is **centrally authenticated**, and is **policy-managed**: the prerequisites for everything else in MedNet.
 The day-to-day activity these endpoints generate (mapped share access on the file server, ticket submission in the helpdesk, monitoring and security-agent check-ins) is demonstrated in the modules that own that telemetry rather than duplicated here.
 See [Where These Endpoints Appear Next](#where-these-endpoints-appear-next).

-The fleet is intentionally mixed — two Windows editions and one Linux desktop — mirroring how a real mid-size hospital runs a heterogeneous estate.
+The fleet is intentionally mixed, with two Windows editions and one Linux desktop, mirroring how a real mid-size hospital runs a heterogeneous estate.
 Central authentication against a single directory, regardless of operating system, is the control that satisfies HIPAA's information-access-management and audit-controls expectations: every login on every platform resolves to a named domain identity and is recorded on the domain controller.

 ---

-## Part 1 — Endpoint Inventory
+## Part 1: Endpoint Inventory

 | Hostname | Operating System | Persona | Department / OU | Host-Only IP |
 |---|---|---|---|---|